I-Ching: The App of Changes

 A Yin-Yang symbol appears, gently pulsing, on the screen.
 Consider your question and press it.
 In the blink of an eye, the software has sorted 49 stalks into two random piles, east and west, three times, and each time extracted stalks four at a time until four or fewer remain, placed them between the virtual fingers of a virtual left hand, and calculated the resulting number to determine if the line you've cast is "Strong" (solid) or "Yielding" (broken) and whether or not it's a "Changing" (light gray) line.

 Press the button six times.
 Pause to think about your question each time.
-The Hexagram will be generated, as it should be, from the bottom up.
+The Hexagram will be generated, as is customary, from the bottom up.

 Upon generating the last line, you'll be presented with the name of the Hexagram, its English translation, and a translation of the oracle's "Judgement" text.

-Below the oracle text, separated by a small version of the Hexagram, are original interpretations that I wrote, cribbed, and gathered over the course of several years in the 1980s, when I wrote the original software version of this app to run from a single 128K floppy on an MS DOS computer.
+Below the oracle text, separated by a small version of the Hexagram, are original interpretations that I crafted and cribbed over the course of several years in the 1980s, when I wrote the original software version of this app to run from a single 128K floppy on an MS DOS computer.

 At the bottom of the Judgement text, the Yin-Yang button once again takes you to the next screen, the Image.
 The Image is the heart of the Hexagram, describing the pertaining condition.
 The Judgement clothes it in advice about whether a given action will bring good fortune or misfortune, remorse or humiliation.